cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 The above diagram shows related components in my setup.

-The Geteway is running OpenBSD, I will need 2 services:
+The Gateway is running OpenBSD, I will need 2 services:

 - _**pf**_: filter and route traffic between network interfaces.
   `net.inet.ip.forwarding=1` should be set for pf routing.